mihaiolteanu/lastfm/README.md

  alt="continue from breakpoint"/>

-If this step is succesful, the secret key will be added to your config file, from step three, which should now look like this:
+If this step is succesful, the secret key will be added to your config file, which should now look like this:
 ```common-lisp
 ;; ~/.lastfmrc
 (CONFIG